shenxianpeng/gitstats/README.md

 * General statistics: total files, lines, commits, authors.
 * Activity: commits by hour of day, day of week, hour of week, month of year, year and month, and year.
 * Authors: list of authors (name, commits (%), first commit date, last commit date, age), author of month, author of year.
-* Files: file count by date, extensions
+* Files: file count by date, extensions.
-* Lines: Lines of Code by date
+* Lines: Lines of Code by date.
+* Custom Configuration: config values can be customizable through `gitstats.conf`.

 ## Requirements